nicodoggie/bastion-falls-hugo/religions/divine-masochist.md

 # The Church of the Divine Masochist

-One of the major religions of the countries spawned by the former Kalasarian Empire, the Church of the Divine Masochist's ultimate origin is from a religion primarily worshiped in a small settlement in an island off the coast of Giza.
+One of the major religions of the countries spawned by the former Kalasarian Empire, the Church of the Divine Masochist's ultimate origin is from the Arzhadad religion worshiped in a small settlement in an island off the coast of Giza called Arzhadi-et-Betet.

-That religion, now unknown, had believed that a great theo-political leader from their people would rise to take the reins of government from the oppressive Kalasarian regime and free them from their yoke.
-They rallied around an influential political figure said to be descended from a lost religiously-important lineage, who they believed was the "one appointed by God".
+Prophets of the Arzhadad religion had foretold the arrival of a great theo-political leader who would lead their people in rebellion, wand would overthrow the oppressive Kalasarian regime that had conquered and settled upon their lands for nearly a century.

-The man, however, was unceremoniously imprisoned by the Kalasarian governor and was scheduled to be whipped to death within a week after his capture.
-The governor's daughter, however, fell in love with the man.
-She pleaded with her father to release him to her as a slave--a gift for her birthday.

-Since then, the two exchanged parables about sin and virtue, before, after or during various acts of sado-masochism.
-The governor's daughter then began to believe that her slave was meant to be something greater, and she helped him launch a massive propaganda campaign that undermined her father's authority.

-The two had amassed a number of followers, including some prominent religious scholars, convicts said to have been wrongfully accused, and the governor's third son.
-The woman's brother.
-Collectively, they performed miracles and acts of compassion, at the same time rebuking the current religious establishment, as well as the secular Kalasarian government.

 ## History

+### The One Appointed by God

+In the 7th century, a group of hermetic monks believed that they have finally found the "one appointed by God", and had raised him as a vicious critic of the Arzhadad theocracy, and the Kalasarian empire's governance.
+By the time the man was his 20s, Hesse son of Hoseppe (Arsi-tam-Osepi in their language) became a very influential political figure.
+His father's lineage was traced by Arzhadi scribes to a the Lewanan--a tribe of priests that once led the golden age of the Arzhadad.

+### Marsa's Slave

+Hesse, however, was unceremoniously imprisoned by the Kalasarian governor Pasanian, and was sentenced to death by whipping within a week after his capture.
+The governor's daughter Marsa was however, quite taken in by Hesse.
+So she pleaded with her father to release him to her as a slave--a gift for her birthday.
+He agreed reluctantly, and burned slave brands into Hesse's left shoulder before handing Marsa his writ of slavery.

+Marsa had always admired Hesse's assuredness, but had disagreed with his many political, moral and theological stances, so as Hesse labored under Marsa, she had confronted him with many philosophical problems.
+Hesse answered her problems with parables about various people and the fine line between pleasure and pain.

+The intensity of the arguments had only become more aggressive, which ultimately came to one of the first written depictions of sado-masochism.
+Hesse was so enraptured by the acts, that Marsa herself became the most ardent believer.

+### The Mission

+Theirs was so profound a partnership, that thousands upon thousands watched their demonstrations, which was interspersed with Hesse's teachings about the importance of the application of pain and suffering to understand the meaning of pleasure and love.

+The two had amassed a large number of followers, including some prominent religious scholars, most of whom once derided Hesse as a fraud.
+The doctrine of the masochist also drew in convicts said to have been wrongfully accused, and had been forced to know pain.
+The governor's third son, Marsa's half-brother Meahu was also enamored, and eventually became one of the most devout followers.

+The Arzhadad religious establishment, however, viewed Hesse's teachings to be unorthodox and dangerous, most profoundly, in their view, was the religious position Marsa was being given as their followers have come to view her as the Venerable Matron.
+The subservient role that Hesse apparently took was misconstrued as acceptance of slavery, which both Hesse and Marsa vehemently denied.
 ## Beliefs

 ### The Divine Masochist